lacanoid/datalink/ROADMAP.md

 - ✔︎ datalink.write_text() function to create new files
 - some sort of permissions as to what and who gets to do where. probably postgres acls.
   - ✔︎ SELECT - read file contents
-  - REFERENCES - link to files from database (WRITE ACCESS BLOCKED)
+  - REFERENCES - link to files from database (for WRITE ACCESS BLOCKED)
-  - ✔︎ DELETE - delete files (ON UNLINK DELETE)
+  - ✔︎ DELETE - delete files (for ON UNLINK DELETE)
   - ✔︎ CREATE - create new files
 - ✔︎ some sort of file to url mapping. dlurl* functions could use these.
 - ✔︎ make `dlurlcomplete()` and `dlurlpath()` include read access tokens when read_access = 'DB'